red-collar-official/flutter_kore/docs/wrapper.md

 # Wrappers

-Wrappers contain logic for working this third party dependencies Wrapper can be just used as instance holders or contain logic for working with third party api
+Wrappers contain logic for working this third party dependencies.

+Wrapper can be just used as instance holder or contain logic for working with third party api.

-If wrapper holds object instance extend <b>BaseHolderWrapper</b>, otherwise use <b>BaseWrapper</b>
+If wrapper holds object instance extend <b>BaseHolderWrapper</b>, otherwise use <b>BaseWrapper</b>.

-Wrappers also can be singleton or default instances
+Wrappers also can be singleton or default instances.

-Wrappers unlike interactors don`t have state, but they also can receive <b>EventBus</b> events
+Wrappers unlike interactors don`t have state, but they also can receive <b>EventBus</b> events.

 More information about <b>EventBus</b> can be found [here](./event_bus.md).

 We dont need to write dependencies in our instances for singleton wrappers and we can access it with <b>app.instances</b>.

 This wrapper can be disposed when dependent element is disposed.